Christians under Law? Is it necessary to keep all 613 commands of the Old Testament Law to be pleasing to God? Let's study that interesting question.

 Both Covenant and Dispensational believers understand that Old Testament law also contains eternal moral principles.
 These eternal moral principles include most of the Ten Commandments, but exclude the Sabbath Commandment, since the Sabbath Commandment is never enforced on Christians in the New Testament.
 That makes the Christians under law belief a bit of an oxymoron.

 Are Christians under the Law?
-The point of disagreement is whether or not Christians are still under Moses' Law.
-Must Christians keep the commandments to be in right relationship with God?
+The point where they disagree is whether or not Christians must still keep the Law of Moses to get saved or to stay saved or to be right with God.
+Must Christians keep the all of the commandments to be in right relationship with God?
 Or does the New Covenant offer a different, better, more glorious way for Christians to relate to God?

 Covenant theology says Christians are under law, although they generally assert that the Law must be adapted for today's culture.

 Dispensational theology says that while the law does contain moral principles, there is no command in the New Testament which obligates Christians to live under Old Testament Law.
-In fact, the New Testament clearly states that we are not under law but under grace, Romans 6:14.
+In fact, the New Testament clearly states that we are not under law but under grace, Romans 6:14 Galatians 3:24-25.

 The New Testament is very clear that Christians are not under the Old Testament Jewish Law or the law of Moses.
-Here is what the Bible says.
+How many times must God say it before you will believe it?
+Here is what God says in the Bible.

 Do you agree with scripture